ETS-BodyModeling/ImplicitParametricAvatar/README.md

    python -m venv venv
    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+4. Download Preprocessed PeopleSnapshot Data

+To use the PeopleSnapshot preprocessed data required for this project:

+ Visit the Google Drive link: [PeopleSnapshot Preprocessed Data](https://drive.google.com/drive/folders/1YRT0622s9sRmFqNLahuOP85OPLMZuG5e?usp=sharing).

+Download the entire folder by clicking the **"Download"** button on the top-right of the Drive interface.

+ Extract the downloaded ZIP file (if applicable) to your local directory.
+For instance, place the contents into a folder named `data` in the project root directory:

+ 5. ```bash
+    python main.py

 ## Acknowledgements
 This project builds upon several outstanding works in the fields of 3D human modeling and computer vision.
 We are grateful for the contributions of the following projects and tools: